marckean/Azure-DSC-Template/README.md

 Basically

 - Uses the **Microsoft.Resources/resourceGroups** method and deploys a Resource Group
-- Deploys an Azure VM
+- Deploys an Azure VM using all **nested deployments**, each VM resource is a separate template
-- Deploys a vNet into a separate Resource Group (Cross Resource Group Deployment), a resource group used for shared resources
+- Deploys a vNet into a separate Resource Group **Cross Resource Group Deployment**, a resource group used for **shared resources**
 - Leverages the **Custom Script extension** which runs a script as the local computer account at the time of deployment.
 This script copies a script from the artifcats location to the local C:\ drive to be used as a user logon script.
 The DSC sets up a scheduled task to call the script at the time of any user logon.
 - Leverages the Azure VM **DSC extension** to run the configuration on the VM.
 The JSON template also feeds parameter values into a DSC configuration script via the DSC extension